laraveltherightway/laraveltherightway.github.io/CONTRIBUTING.md

 <a name="pull-requests"></a>
 ## Pull Requests

-Pull requests are a great way to add new content to PHP The Right Way, as well as updating any browser issues or other style changes.
+Pull requests are a great way to add new content to Laravel The Right Way, as well as updating any browser issues or other style changes.
 Pretty much any sort of change is accepted if seen as constructive.